supabase-community/flutter-auth-ui/README.md

     onError: (error) {
         if (error.message == "Email not confirmed") {
             // do something, for example: navigate("wait_for_email");
-            return true; // we handled the error
         }
-        return false; // false to let the library display an error message.
     },
 );
 ```